elclandestin0/insurance-platform/README.md

 # insurance-platform
-A platform for both policy makers and  policy owners for smart contract exploit insurance
+A platform for both policy makers and  policy owners to create their own markets using insurance policies as the medium.